NTIA/sigmf-ns-ntia/ntia-location.sigmf-ext.md

 |`spheroid`|false|[Geographic](#14-spheroid-object)|N/A|Underlying sphere/spheroid of GCS.|

 ### 1.4 Spheroid Object
-For simplicity, a Spheroid can define either a sphere or a spheroid.

-`Spheroid` has the following properties:
+`Spheroid` covers the definition of both a sphere or a spheroid.
+It has the following properties:

 |name|required|type|unit|description|
 |----|--------------|-------|-------|-----------|